 At Wine Bar George, Napa Valley doesn’t feel all that far away.
 Designed to feel like an estate-style wine bar, Wine Bar George pairs up over 140 wines and frozen wine cocktails with cheese, charcuterie, and other small bites and family-style sharing platters.
 If you can, grab a seat in one of the extra-comfy sofas upstairs to truly feel like you’re having a glass of vino at your rich friend’s vacation home.

-While there aren’t as many Disney Springs quick service restaurants, the ones that do exist are all pretty good!
+While there aren’t as many Disney Springs counter-service restaurants, the ones that do exist are all pretty good!
 There’s a great deal of variety here too, as you can get everything from locally made food truck tacos and smoked barbecue to food concepts led by celebrity chefs.

 Quick service restaurants are casual dining options.
-You usually place your order at a counter or by using the mobile app, then wait to pick up your own food to bring back to your table.
-Prices here tend to be cheaper, sometimes by a lot, than what you’d find at a table service restaurant, making them our top pick if you’re on a budget.
+You usually place your order at a counter or by using the My Disney Experience app, then wait to pick up your own food to bring back to your table.
+Prices here tend to be cheaper, sometimes by a lot, than what you’d find at a sit-down restaurant, making them our top pick if you’re on a budget.
 They’re also a great choice if you’re in a hurry.
-Although most of our Disney Springs best restaurants have seating (a mix of indoor and outdoor), some, like the food trucks, only offer very minimal seating.
+Although most of our Disney Springs best restaurants have seating (a mix of indoor and outdoor), some only offer very minimal seating.
 So, be sure to keep this in mind when making your decision.

-Many quick service restaurants at Disney Springs are part of the Disney Dining Plan.
-Each quick service restaurant only uses one quick-service dining credit regardless of which restaurant you choose.
+Many counter-service restaurants at Disney Springs are part of the Disney Dining Plan.
+Each counter-service restaurant only uses one quick-service dining credit regardless of which restaurant you choose.

 4 Rivers Cantina Barbacoa Food Truck | West Side